2022 Food City Dirt Race

 The 2022 Food City Dirt Race was a NASCAR Cup Series race held on April 17, 2022, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 250 laps on the 0.533 mi short track, it was the ninth race of the 2022 NASCAR Cup Series season.
+Kyle Busch won the race in a last lap pass from 3rd after both Tyler Reddick and Chase Briscoe both spun battling for the lead.

-This would turn out to be Kyle Busch's last win for Joe Gibbs Racing.
+This would turn out to be Busch's last win for Joe Gibbs Racing and the last appearance of the 18 car in victory lane.

 Report

 Background

 Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking combined with short length, an all concrete surface, two pit roads, and stadium-like seating.

 In 2021, the race shifted to a dirt surface version of the track and was renamed the Food City Dirt Race.